 Polavision is instant motion film sealed in a proprietary playback cartridge.
 The idea was to give the user the ability to shoot film and then play it back instantly using Polaroid's Polavision desktop viewer.
 Here is a television ad for the product which ended up being a commercial failure:

 *Note: Our film transfer systems digitize your footage without flicker.
 However, it is possible on print film formulations that your film may have some flicker do to synchronization errors made by the film processing lab.
 We will do our best to minimize "print sync flicker", but it cannot be removed.
 Kodachrome transparency film will not have this problem.

 A WORD ABOUT 3" REELS: You'll notice that a 3" reel has 50 feet of film.
 So, why does your film box read 25 feet?
 It's simple...
 Before the film is processed it is twice as wide (16mm).
 When the film is first used in the camera for shooting movies, it runs in one direction for 25 feet and stops.
 Then it is run on the other side for 25 feet.
-The processing lab than slits the film strip in half (long ways) and bonds the two ends together after processing to create a finished 50 foot developed roll.
+The processing lab then slits the film strip in half (down the length) and bonds the two ends together after processing to create a finished 50 foot developed roll.